sammysmallman/CoreOSC/README.md

 ---

 ### Refracting
 An `OSCRefractingAddress` can be used to "refract" an `OSCAddressPattern` to something else.
 The core idea for this object is to allow an "OSC Server" to act as a router, taking an `OSCMessage` from one application and routing it to another with modifcations made to the address pattern.
 Refracting is made possible by using an "#" wildcard character suffixed by a part index number (not 0 indexed).
 Where a wildcard is used within the refracting address the part will be replaced by the part from the given address pattern.
-To be succesful at refracting the suffixed index number but be valid with regards to the given address patterns number of parts.
+To be succesful at refracting the suffixed index number must be valid with regards to the given address patterns number of parts.
 ```swift
         let refractingAddress = try?
 OSCRefractingAddress("/core/#2/#4")